 More than being a successful homeschool mom, I want to be a happy homeschool mom with happy homeschooled children!
 In four years of homeschool, I’ve read so many books about it, listened to tons of audiobooks and podcasts, and watched tons of scopes.
 I’ve learned a lot from so many other veteran homeschool moms out there but I also learned from my own mistakes.

-Like I said, I don’t want to be just a successful homeschool mom, whatever successful would mean to you, I want to be a happy, joyful and successful homeschool mom.
+As I said, I don’t want to be just a successful homeschool mom, whatever success would mean to you, I want to be a happy, joyful, and successful homeschool mom.
 To educate my children at home is my calling and I want it to be a fulfilling one.
 I spent three years overscheduling and overworking my children.
-The result produced was terrible: I was a complete overwhelmed and frustrated homeschool mom.
+The result produced was terrible: I was a completely overwhelmed and frustrated homeschool mom.

 The Ultimate Guide To A HAPPY

 (or everything I wish I had known when I first started)